 Companies subject to the NFRD must implement the CSRD as of 2025 for the fiscal year 2024.

-In an effort to achieve international convergence in sustainability reporting and to strengthen the European Union’s objectives in sustainable finance, the Corporate Sustainability Reporting Directive (CSRD) will soon replace the Non-Financial Reporting Directive (NFRD).
+With a view to the international convergence of sustainability reporting and in order to strengthen the European Union’s objectives in terms of sustainable finance, the Corporate Sustainability Reporting Directive (CSRD) has replaced the Non-Financial Reporting Directive (NFRD).
+The Commission’s delegated regulation of 31 July 2023 setting out the first twelve ESRS sustainability reporting standards was published in the EU’s Official Journal on 22 December 2023.

 Five standards related to environmental issues